-The forequarter consists of the shoulder blade, spare ribs, and shoulder picnic.
-The shoulder blade was found to be higher in barrows compared to gilts (p< 0 .05, Table 1).
+Items Gilt 1) Barrow First thoracic vertebra backfat thickness 0.596 0.535 Backfat thickness used for grading 2) 0.703 0.607 Multi-branched muscle middle backfat thickness 0.537 0.476 Pork belly fat percentage 0.556 0.519 Total fat yield 0.680 0.618 was found to be higher in barrows compared to gilts (p < 0.05, Table 1).
 The lack of difference in forequarter production quantities can be attributed to the larger production quantity of spare ribs or shoulder picnic in gilts.
 In terms of the middle and hindquarter, gilts showed a lower production quantity of the middle and a higher production quantity of the hindquarter compared to barrows (p < 0.005, Table 6).
-The middle consists of the loin, belly, and tenderloin, with the tenderloin occupying a very small proportion in the middle compared to the belly and loin [32].
-Since barrows had higher production quantities of loin and belly compared to gilts, it was observed that barrows had a higher production quantity in the middle (p < 0.05, Tables 1 and 6).
-As gilts had a higher production quantity in the hindquarter (p< 0.05, Tables 1 and 6).
+The middle consists of the loin, belly, and tenderloin, with the tenderloin occupying a very small proportion in the middle compared to the belly and loin [33].
+Since barrows had higher production quantity in the middle (p < 0.05, Tables 1 and 6).
+As gilts had a higher production quantity of ham compared to barrows, it was evident that gilts had a higher production quantity in the hindquarter (p < 0.05, Tables 1 and 6).